SoftwareAG/c8y-docs/content/predictive-analytics/web-app-bundle/processing-data.md

 ![Predictions](/guides/images/zementis/zementis-predictions.png)

-### Running the batch process
+### Batch Processing

-Currently, the **Predictions** page allows you to process data records supplied to the model in a CSV or JSON file.
+The **Batch Processing** tab allows you to process data records supplied to the model in a CSV or JSON file.
 The records are processed in batches.
 It also allows you to pass on image data as a JPEG or PNG file for processing.

-The **Predictions** page is primarily targeted for testing the accuracy of your predictive models by applying it against your test data.
+The **Batch Processing** page is primarily targeted for testing the accuracy of your predictive models by applying it against your test data.
 Hence, it is expected that you know the predicted outputs beforehand.

+#### Running the batch process

 To run the batch process, perform the following steps: